justinchan114/DEM_Clip_and_Display/README.md

 # DEM_Clip_and_Display
 Digital Elevation Model(DEM) clipping and crs projection with GDAL, and display with folium.
+LiDAR data are not uploaded to GitHub due to size limit.

 ## Area of study
 The area of study is in Abbotsford, BC, Canada.